If your stomach hurts early in the morning when you wake up, there are a few causes.

 These two fiber types are abundant in unripe bananas.

-Resistant starch ends up in the colon, where it becomes prebiotic (food for beneficial bacteria).
+Resistant starch ends up in the colon, where it becomes a prebiotic (food for beneficial bacteria).

 Pectin has a host of health benefits, including protection against colon cancer.

-If your stomach hurts early in the morning, drinking a glass of water can help to relieve the pain.
+If your stomach hurts early in the morning, drinking first thing when you wake up can help to relieve the pain and enable you to poop.